anilzeybek/anilzeybek.github.io/_posts/2023-09-11-intuitive-harris.md

 plt.imshow(new_img, cmap="gray")
 plt.show()
 ```

-Hopefully, you now understand how this algorithm works and enjoy it.
+Hopefully, you now understand how this algorithm works and enjoy the process.